 Steven is the recipient of multiple institutional awards for his teaching, including the Killam Teaching Prize.
 He is also the recipient of the 3M National Teaching Fellowship, the top national award given for teaching in any discipline in any postsecondary institution in Canada.
 He is also an accomplished author, having published in the fields of epileptology, neurophysiology, student mental health, digital mental health, bipolar disorder, and behavioural neuroscience.
 He is the co-author of a prominent textbook for the field of behavioural neuroscience, Biopsychology 10th Edition (Pearson).
 Beyond being a prominent educator, researcher, and author, Steven is also an accomplished artist.
 He has produced myriad stop-motion animations, interactive and electronic artworks, and digital, oil, and acrylic paintings.

-Online Learning Technologies, Bipolar Disorder, Student Mental Health, Science Writing, and New Media.
+Research interests include: Online Learning Technologies, Bipolar Disorder, Student Mental Health, Science Writing, and New Media.